syncfusion-content/javascript-docs/js/api/ejDiagram.md

-To Upgrade the diagram from old version .
+Upgrade the diagram from old version

 <table class="params">
 <thead>